Age

 Life with Baby Brother

 New Baby is Home!
 When a new baby arrives, life changes for everyone.
-These changes are especially big for older
+These changes are especially big for an

-Learning how to communicate and how to handle feelings are big skills for young children.
-Sometimes those feelings are hard
+Learning how to communicate and handle feelings are big skills for young children.
+Sometimes those feelings are hard to recognize,

 Sometime between years 2 and 3, children gain the ability to evaluate their own behavior against a standard.
 As children